retentioneering/retentioneering-tools/docs/source/user_guides/dataprocessors.rst

-A minimum path length (user lifetime) specified:
+A minimum path length (user lifetime) is specified:

 .. code-block:: python

     res = stream.delete_users(cutoff=(1, 'M')).to_dataframe()

-Any remaining user has been “alive” for at least a full month.
+Any remaining user has been "alive" for at least a month.
 For example, user ``964964743`` started her trajectory on ``2019-11-01`` and ended on ``2019-12-09``.